 The legislation, as amended, creating the OIG requires semiannual reporting to the Congress on all audit reports issued, actions taken to implement audit recommendations, and recommendations that have not been implemented.
-Therefore, we will include the information in the attachment in our next semiannual report.
-The distribution of the report is not restricted, and copies are available for public inspection.
+Therefore, we will include the information in the attachment in our next semiannual report, which will be available to the public.